PACE-challenge/pacechallenge.org/2024/scoring.md

 the best solution known to the PC
 *(which may not be optimal and may decrease in the course of the contest)*.

-## Technical Notes on Optil.io

-Note that the [optil.io](https://www.optil.io) platform ranking differs here slightly due to technical reasons: On optil.io if the output of your program turns out to be invalid, it will use $|V|$.
-If your program does not return an output on SIGKILL for some instance, (solution size) for the instance will be considered as $|V|$.